Is Mobile App Development Compatible with Vibe Coding?

 1. What exactly is vibe coding?

-2. Do I need coding experience to start?
+2. Do I need coding experience to get started?

 - Programming concepts (variables, functions, loops)